sdougbrown/reckoning/README.md

 Reckoning is a data-driven time visualization library.
 That's a very fancy way of saying a 'calendar'.

-Reckoning is currently built in native JS and has 'vanilla views', but there is a heavy leaning towards integration with [Mithril](http://mithril.js.org), which is a nice small framework that handles smart on-the-fly re-rendering.
+Reckoning is currently built in native (es5) JS and has 'vanilla views', but there is a heavy leaning towards integration with [Mithril](http://mithril.js.org), which is a nice small framework that handles smart on-the-fly re-rendering.

 ### What's the point?

 A lot of calendar libraries are either document-driven (i.e. a jQuery plugin) or are difficult to style (i.e. ... a jQuery plugin).
 The goal for this project is to produce a highly-reusable calendar library that can be used in a multitude of ways while always looking and feeling amazing.
+(But don't worry we'll probably end up making a jQuery plugin for it eventually.)

+The goal is to make Reckoning a base module for other calendar implimentations, rather than trying to pack everything into the core.

 ### Key Features